siewleekoh/sctp-captone-project/terraform/README.md

 ## Local development

-- To set up your local environment, rename `secrets.tfvars.example` to `secrets.tfvars` with updated aws secrets.
+- To set up your local environment, copy and rename `secrets.tfvars.example` to `secrets.tfvars` with updated aws secrets.
 - `secrets.tfvars` is in `.gitignore` and will not be committed.

 ### Running terraform